Updated December 2021

 - Shifts for support and engineering staff are carefully co-ordinated to ensure that we are able to provide services to our customers 24/7.

 - Other teams are working from home wherever possible to minimise the number of people onsite.

 - All customer visits to our data centres have to be made by appointment only – further details on this policy can be found below in the section Access by Appointment.

 - We ask that customers maintain, at all times, at least 2 meters distance from 4D staff and other clients as recommended by government social distancing guidelines.

 We do not expect these changes to have any material impact on our operations – in other words: it’s business as usual.

 Thermal Imaging Cameras

-A new change that has been tested in June and will be implemented from 1 July 2020, is the addition of thermal imaging cameras to our receptions to take contactless temperatures of those visiting the data centre.
+We have thermal imaging cameras at our receptions to take contactless temperatures of those visiting the data centre.
 The cameras are dual image optical and IR thermal which means they can overlay thermal data onto a normal video stream.

 - Every visitor to the data centre will be tested before entering

 - If you return a temperature of 37.5° Celsius, you will be given the opportunity to acclimatise and retest